Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/README.md

 1-Player, Easy
 - Recognize 2 in a row, block

+1-Player, Hard Mode (person first, corner only OR AI first from corner only)
+- makes calculated errors to keep the score close

+1-Player, Impossible (person first, corner only OR AI first from corner only)
+- Never makes a mistake

+Advanced Algorithm: will work from any position

 How do you make the AI loose each time with basic block and 3-in-a-row